HTML has links - PDF has Authentication

 (e) Adjusting the dollar amount for the anesthesia conversion factor and the projected time units at the new BAUs equals the allocated amount determined in (a) of this subsection.

-(5) The department calculates anesthesia time units as follows:
+(5) The agency calculates anesthesia time units as follows:

 (a) One minute equals one unit.